mesolex/mesolex/README.md

 languages of Mexico) built with a combination of the Django web application framework and finite-state morphological analysis.

-*NOTE: as of right now, the morphological analysis is a planned feature rather than an existing one.
-It will be added before the first production release.*
+*NOTE: as of right now, the morphological analysis is a planned feature.

-## Status of project

-**This doesn't work yet.** As of May 15, 2018, basic project architecture is set up to the point where it's possible to create an environment, load data, and do *simple* search of the text fields of lexical entries using an interface that isn't distractingly bad.
-Some docs have been added, as have a few tests. *Otherwise everything remains to be done.*
-The repo has been made public to invite collaboration as early as possible, but be warned!

-Work to be done before an initial release will be tracked through one of Github's productivity tools (*TODO:* choose one and add tickets, etc).
+It will be added in a future phase of work.*

 ## Local setup for developers